Get Custom Training

 Example:

-As teams draft client emails or pitch language, AI suggests clearer phrasing, flags risky wording, and prompts required disclosures—like a compliance-savvy editor on demand.
+When teams draft client emails or pitch language, AI suggests clearer phrasing, highlights potentially risky wording, and prompts required disclosures.
+It functions like an on‑demand editor with a compliance focus.

 Scenario Practice and Role-Play